JSitter/production-electron-tutorial/README.md

 }
 ```

-This file is missing our start script that will run our Electron app.
+This file is missing a start script that can start our Electron app.
 For a regular Node app you would add `"start": "node .",` to start the development server.

 For our app however, we don't want to use Node -- we want Electron.

-Add the following start script to the `package.json` file in order to use Electron.
+Add the following start script to the `package.json` file.

 ```
 ...